Introduction

 How can you effectively prepare for the SSI phone interview?

 Real-life examples show just how important preparation is.
 Candidates who practiced their responses often felt more confident and expressive, which positively influenced their outcomes.
 Being honest and specific about your limitations can significantly strengthen your case.
 Remember, it’s crucial not to downplay your condition.
-Instead, share how it impacts your daily activities and the assistance you need.
+Instead, share how it impacts your daily life and the assistance you need.

-Here are some common preparation tips:
+Here are some common tips:

 - Detail tasks you can no longer perform.